 Ones' words are capable of creating living realities out of thin air.
 The power of crafting a narrative or telling an exciting story guides Abbys' pen.
 Given the opportunity to write across various platforms on a multitude of subjects, Abbys' pieces have her unique voice that reaches out and grabs the reader.
-As a playwright her play Brushstrokes Through Time, written during her time abroad in Tokyo, has been produced and premiered for a UC San Diego Winter 2018 Undergraduate Play Festival and below is also a selection of her writings, one piece commissioned by Red Bull.
+Academically and professionally she's been noticed as a top writer in analytical research papers, witty dialogue and even in the recording booth with VA's, translating quick rewrites.
+As a playwright her play Brushstrokes Through Time, written during her time abroad in Tokyo, has been produced and premiered for a UC San Diego Winter 2018 Undergraduate Play Festival and below is also a selection of her writings, commissioned by Red Bull.

 Review of Studio Ghibli film, Howl's Moving Castle.